cloudify-cosmo/flask-securest/README.md

 - Inherits from [AbstractAuthenticationProvider] (https://github.com/cloudify-cosmo/flask-securest/blob/0.7/flask_securest/authentication_providers/abstract_authentication_provider.py)
-- Implements `authenticate(self, userstore=None)`, which returns a unique user identifier (e.g. username) if authentication was successful, and raises an exception if it failed.<br>
+- Implements `authenticate(self, userstore=None)`, which returns a unique user identifier (e.g. username) if authentication was successful, and raises an exception if it failed.

 Exception messages should be informative but not expose confidential user or system details.
 For example: "Request authentication header is empty or missing" is OK, while "username jason attempted to use wrong password 123456" reveals too much information.